Alan M. Taylor: Economics of exchange rates

 Since the late 1990s Taylor has a strand of work focusing on exchange rate economics.
 He has written several influential papers looking at the long-run behavior of exchange rates and the purchasing-power parity hypothesis.
 More recently he has written on the short-run behavior of exchange rates, in particular to evaluate the carry trade and other currency trading strategies.
 In both short- and long-run settings he has explored the role of nonlinear dynamics in exchange rate determination.
 His main collaborators in this area have been Obstfeld, Mark Taylor (no relation) and Òscar Jordà.

 Credit, financial crises, and the macroeconomy

-Taylor's work since the Global Financial Crisis has looked at the role of bank lending as it relates to financial crisis events and recessions.
+Taylor's work since the 2008 financial crisis has looked at the role of bank lending as it relates to financial crisis events and recessions.
 The team of Taylor and Moritz Schularick constructed the first long-run dataset of aggregate bank credit for 14 countries dating back 1870, and in their 2012 paper ("Credit Booms Gone Bust," American Economic Review) they showed not only how credit had grown to unprecedented levels in the advanced economies in 2008, but that throughout modern history rates of credit expansion have been a robust predictor of financial crises.
 Collaborating with Jordà they have shown that more intense credit booms tend to result in longer and more painful recessions, all else equal, a pattern that is consistent with the deep post-2008 downturns seen in many advanced economies.